nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 How the `Command` component works:
 1. When `Command` is called upon to execute a command, it first uses the `CommandParser` subclass from the `Parser` class to parse the user command.
 2. This results in a Command object (more precisely, an object of one its subclasses e.g. AddMealCommand), which would then be excuted by LifeTracker.
-3. The command can communicate with ENTITIES?
-4. The command can also communicate with the Storage Component when it is executed, such as saving and loading of User Data.
+3. The command can also communicate with the Storage Component when it is executed, such as saving and loading of User Data.
-5. In addition, the command also communicates with the UI Component to display the results of the execution of the command back to the user.
+4. In addition, the command also communicates with the UI Component to display the results of the execution of the command back to the user.
-6. In the case of command execution failures, an Exception Object (more precisely, an object of one of its subclasses, e.g. LifeTrackerException is thrown.
+5. In the case of command execution failures, an Exception Object (more precisely, an object of one of its subclasses, e.g. LifeTrackerException is thrown.

 ### Storage Component